andybalaam/articles-how-to-write-a-programming-language/the-parser/the-parser.md

 of Cell's parser - why not try adapting it or writing your own language that works the way you want it to?

+## A note on operator precedence

+If you were watching closely, you might have noticed one of the quirks of Cell's parser that makes it different from most similar-looking languages: the order in which expressions are grouped when they contain multiple terms.

+Most languages follow rules inspired by mathematical expressions, so that e.g. multiplications are grouped together before additions, meaning "3*4+1" evaluates to 12.

+Cell is different.
+Because we parse "everything else" and use it as the right-hand side in the operation, we group things on the right before things on the left, and we treat all operators the same, so "3*4+1" evaluates to 15.

+Cell works this way because it means have to write less code, but doing things the more normal way would be perfectly possible - we simply need to collect the full list of chained expressions before we start grouping them according to some precedence rules.

 ## Summary

 Parsing is an odd programming task, because we want to handle it piece by